 These considerations about small values of a lead us to the conclusion that there must be a second criterion for double high waters.
 As b/a increases from the critical value given by Eq.
 (1), a double high water will first form and then, as b/a continues to increase, the double high water will disappear as the higher harmonic becomes dominant.
 The Doodson criterion in Eq.
 (1) for the production of double high tides is therefore a necessary requirement but it is not, on its own, a sufficient requirement, and it explicitly only deals with harmonics smaller than M2.
-To develop a more general criterion need also to impose an upper limit on the ratio b/a to allow for times and places where the fundamental harmonic (in Doodson's case, M2) is small compared to its harmonics.
+To develop a more general criterion we need also to impose an upper limit on the ratio b/a to allow for times and places where the fundamental harmonics.
 We can imagine that a more general condition for double high waters might take the form where x is a function to be determined.
 Our first aim in this paper is thus to explore the nature of x.

-$$10 \quad x > \frac{bn^2}{a} > 1 \tag{2}$$
+$$x > \frac{bn^2}{a} > 1,\tag{2}$$

-A further restriction on the Doodson criterion is that it applies only to the case where the phase of the higher harmonic is optimal: that is, in the case of double high waters the minimum in the harmonic coincides with the maximum in the semidiurnal tide.
+A further restriction on the Doodson criterion is that it applies only to the case where the phase of the higher harmonic is optimal - that is, in the case of double high waters the minimum in the harmonic coincides with the maximum in the semi-diurnal tide.
 Bowers et al. (2013) suggested a modification to the Doodson criterion to allow for a phase difference between the main tide and its harmonic.
 A second aim of this paper is to take the opportunity to test that idea against observations.